elastic/elastic-otel-python-instrumentations/instrumentation/elastic-opentelemetry-instrumentation-openai/README.md

 An OpenTelemetry instrumentation for the `openai` client library.

-This instrumentation currently only supports instrumenting the Chat completions APIs.
+This instrumentation currently supports instrumenting the chat completions and the embeddings APIs.

 We currently support the following features:
 - `sync` and `async` chat completions
-- Streaming support
+- Streaming support for chat completions
-- Functions calling with tools
+- Functions calling with tools for chat completions
 - Client side metrics
+- Embeddings API calls
 - Following 1.28.0 Gen AI Semantic Conventions

 ## Installation